greystate/timelines/README.md

 4. Run the `build.sh` script (e.g. with: `sh build.sh` in its directory)
 5. Open the generated `timelines.html` file in a web browser

+### Credits

+This is of course entirely and heavily inspired by Eric Meyer's [CSS Module Timelines][ORIGIN] page, which you should definitely checkout.

 ## OMG, why didn't you use _&lt;anything else but XSLT&gt;_ for this??